M3lvinzz/LoL-Esports-Data-Analysis-Project/README.md

 |       1 |        1 |        10 |           1 |
 |       5 |        1 |        14 |           0 |

-After splitting the data into training and testing data, a pipeline was made to standardize the X variables since they are quantitative variables, and to make all the statistics look similar.
+After splitting the data into training and testing data, a pipeline was made to standardize the X variables since they are quantitative variables and to make all the statistics look similar.
 This was achieved by utilizing StandardScaler Transformer to do so.
 After fitting the model onto the training data, the model gave an Accuracy score of **0.854**, which shows that this baseline model can accurately predict the result of games **~85.4%** of the time.

 When calling the Classification Report, these statistics were listed: